 While Modern Men easily adapted to the hunter gathering lifestyle they were also easily adaptable to the agricultural lifestyle, from sharing to saving however, also meant a different way of dividing labour.
 Women now stayed at home and in general looked after the fields, men worked with the herds and therefor traveled more and met more people.
 Local political structures now only started to involve men.
 While agriculture produce was mainly used for consumption, livestock could be sold and started to generate cash, which provided an economic advantage for the men.

 A community based on ‘saving’ automatically leads to defense, you can run away from an animal you are hunting but not from a field you are tending.
-This humanity also started adopt to this new lifestyle that increasingly started to involve war.
+Thus humanity started adopt to this new lifestyle that increasingly started to involve war.
 Totally new social and political structures were designed around this new society with control functions hierarchies and organised religion.
 It a matter of adaptation, something humanity will again have to do in the face of the new challenges of this time and age.

 With more permanent villages and cities it also became necessary to keep the animals closer to where these people lived and this led the change from herding to the domestication of animals.
 This in turn led to a new economic development that of agriculture/city societies, whereby farmers also started to produce for people in cities.